Slavery in the Aztec Empire: Slavery of war captives

 Slavery was most difficult for war captives who, after being captured, could be sold.
 They could also be sacrificed at a religious ceremony or festival.
 For example, slaves were selected to be ixiptla, which is a representation of a god.
 They believed that the god would, in turn, represent a force of celestial nature such as the wind or the moon and that sacrificing the slave would satisfy the god, who would then bring good fortune to the people.
-In the event of a nobleman's death, slaves could be killed, and buried with him, to assist him in the underworld, as they assisted him in life.
+In the event of a nobleman's death, slaves could be killed, and buried with him, to assist him in the underworld as they assisted him in life.
 The body parts of sacrificed slaves could be taken home and eaten with maize and salt as an extension of their sacrifice.

-It was a great honour to be allowed to sacrifice a human in a public setting in the Aztec Empire.
-The warriors would go out into combat and come back with slaves to sacrifice but for the elderly and nobles this was not an option, and in turn, they would purchase slaves.
-The book Tenochtitlan: Capital of the Aztec Empire by José Luis de Rojas also mentions that citizens would buy slaves that held similar occupations as themselves for sacrifice.
+It was a great honor to be allowed to sacrifice a human in a public setting in the Aztec Empire.
+The warriors would go out into combat and come back with slaves to sacrifice.
+However, this was not an option for the elderly and nobles, who would instead purchase slaves.
+Citizens would also buy slaves that held similar occupations as themselves for sacrifice.